Argennon-Project/ascee/src/heap/README.md

 of `chunkSize` can be determined uniquely at the start of every execution session, and it may be updated during the session like a normal memory location.
-On the other hand `sizeUpperBound` is a value that is constant for every block of the blockchain and is purposed by the block proposer.
+On the other hand `sizeUpperBound` is a value that is constant for every block of the blockchain and is proposed by the block proposer.

 The address space of the chunk starts from zero and only offsets lower than `sizeUpperBound` (`offset < sizeUpperBound`)